 Maybe you haven’t even made it to the point where you’re getting documentation together for your new business.
 Instead, you were sitting in TAPS, a representative came in and asked, how are you going to continue your life outside of the military?
 You’ve probably been thinking about that a lot, but maybe you didn’t have an answer.
 The representative says, will you use your GI Bill and go to school?
 Will you be going to work?
 Or, will you be starting your own business?
 At this point, running a business may have been the furthest thing from your mind.
 “Run a business?”
 The more you think about it, the more interesting it seems.
 Currently, you have no clue how to address this new idea.
 You probably don’t have a business plan, let alone a business idea, but it’s intriguing.
 You start piling through all the online material about starting a business, but nothing seems to fit, because you still don’t know what you’re doing.
 Here’s the good news, there are resources out there, even for you.
 If you’re a veteran, your resources have increased drastically.

 Boots to Business is a great program for veterans who are interested in owning their own business or interested in other self-employment opportunities.
 If you don’t have any idea what you want to do, Boots to Business will help you explore your options.
 Mostly, they will help you decide if owning your own business is really for you.
 You don’t need a business plan; you just need to have the interest in attending the program.
 Boots to Business actually has two programs.
-If you’ve been to the first, and decide owning a business is for you, then they have a follow-on program which you can enroll in.
+If you’ve been to the first, and decide owning a business is for you, then they have a follow-on program that you can enroll in.
 If you go to their basic course, here’s what you get according to their website:

 - Assistance in exploring business ownership or other self-employment opportunities